lacucinadimica/lacucinadimica.github.io/content/Kitchen/ButteryFlakyCrust.md

 # Buttery Flaky Crust

-I found this recipe in an old recipe book at home and then I realized how similar it is to [Sally's All Butter Pie Crust](https://sallysbakingaddiction.com/all-butter-pie-crust/#tasty-recipes-66643).
+I found this recipe in an old recipe book at home and then I realized how similar it is to <a href="https://sallysbakingaddiction.com/all-butter-pie-crust/#tasty-recipes-66643" target="_blank">Sally's All-Butter Pie Crust</a>.
 If you enjoy the taste of butter in a crust, this one is perfect.
 If you follow the folds, it is flaky too.
 This dough works for both savory and sweet dishes, making it an even better recipe.

 ## Ingredients
 - 300 grams of all-purpose flour